mariscalromeroalejandro/data-structures-js/README.md

 - Time and space complexity analysis with Big O notation
 - Clean, testable, and well-commented JavaScript solutions

+## Structure
+### Stacks
+A stack is a linear data structure that follows the Last In First Out (LIFO) principle, meaning the last element added is the first one to be removed.
+It is commonly used in programming for tasks such as managing function calls and undo mechanisms in applications.

 ## 🚀 Getting Started

 Clone the repo: